Note: Files are in Adobe (PDF) format.

 The breakdown of the Group’s total borrowings are as follows:

-The Group’s total borrowings decreased by $48.2 million (8.1%) mainly due to repayment of long term loans and trust receipts on shipbuilding projects completed during the period under review.
+The Group’s total borrowings decreased by $12.0 million (2.4%) to $490.1 million as at 30 September 2018 mainly due to repayment of interest-bearing loans and borrowings, partially offset by higher trust receipts utilised during the quarter.

-As at 31 December 2016, the Group had an outstanding shipbuilding order book from external customers of approximately $146 million for the building of 17 vessels with progressive deliveries up to 4Q FY2018.
-The order book comprises OSV, harbour tugs, barges and tankers.
-Barring any unforeseen circumstances, approximately 28% of the order book is expected to be recognised in 2H FY2017.
+As at 30 September 2018, the Group had an outstanding shipbuilding order book from external customers of approximately $56 million for the building of 8 vessels with progressive deliveries up to 4Q FY2019.
+The order book comprises harbour tugs, barges and tanker.

 The Group's shipchartering revenue consists of mainly short-term and ad-hoc contracts.
-Approximately 35% of shipchartering revenue in 1H FY2017 was attributed to long-term chartering contracts (meaning contracts with a duration of more than one year).
-As at 31 December 2016, the Group had an outstanding chartering order book of approximately $136 million with respect to long-term contracts.
+Approximately 33% of shipchartering revenue in 1Q FY2019 was attributed to long-term chartering contracts (meaning contracts with a duration of more than one year.
+As at 30 September 2018, the Group had an outstanding chartering order book of approximately $110 million with respect to long-term contracts.